Retatrutide: Big Trial Numbers, Bigger Unknowns

 Independent MD

-The non-Lilly, non-academic voice on this drug class.
+A non-Lilly, non-academic voice on this drug class.
 Board-certified family-medicine physician running a Direct Primary Care clinic (Mesa, AZ) and the This Is Not Covered peptide-education channel.
 She covers the GLP-1 / peptide weight-loss class — mechanism, dosing logic, safety, and the gray-market compounding reality — independent of any drugmaker.
 Her consistent themes: these are chronic treatments, not quick fixes, and the gap between clean trial data and unverified compounded sourcing is the real-world risk.
 (Covers the class broadly; no retatrutide-specific published statement located as of this page's date.)

 Trial Participants — Positive